nadenf/ASUS-X299-Hackintosh/README.md

 - [x] Native NVRAM
 - [x] CPU Power Management
 - [x] USB Power
-- [] SideCar due to some T2 chip dependancies on MacPro7,1 and iMacPro1,1 SMBIOS (Using Duet Display as alternative)
+- [o] SideCar due to some T2 chip dependancies on MacPro7,1 and iMacPro1,1 SMBIOS (Using Duet Display as alternative)

 ## BIOS Settings
 * Based off Pro WS X299 Sage II on BIOS 0901 but should be valid for any Asus X299 Motherboard running the latest BIOS.